jakelever/teaching/unix_shell/README.md

-# Bash
+# Unix Shell

-This is the introductory lesson to Bash.
+This is the introductory lesson to the Unix Shell.
 It is estimated to take X hours.

 ## Requirements